WomenWhoCode/WWCode-London/CONTRIBUTING.md

 **_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

----

-## Style Guide for Git Commit Messages :memo:

-**How you can add more value to your contribution logs:**

-- Use the present tense.
-(Example: "Add feature" instead of "Added feature")
-- Use the imperative mood.
-(Example: "Move item to...", instead of "Moves item to...")
-- Limit the first line (also called the Subject Line) to _50 characters or less_.
-- Capitalize the Subject Line.
-- Separate subject from body with a blank line.
-- Do not end the subject line with a period.
-- Wrap the body at _72 characters_.
-- Use the body to explain the _what_, _why_, _vs_, and _how_.

----
-## 💥 Issues

-In order to discuss changes, you are welcome to [open an issue](https://github.com/WomenWhoCode/WWCode-London/issues) about what you would like to contribute.
-Enhancements are always encouraged and appreciated.

-## All the best! 🥇

----
 ## Adding Event Resources

 1. If there is a github repository with code to share run the following in your terminal.